 The Victoria Falls Hotel is one of those places that you really should go out of your way to visit for a drink or a meal even if an overnight stay is beyond your budget.
 If you can afford to stay at the hotel then do so: it provides a sense of the Victoria Falls’ heritage.
 I found it a thoroughly pleasant place to stay and a hotel that’s easy to recommend to lovers of luxury.

 The Victoria Falls Hotel (1 Mallett Drive, Victoria Falls, Zimbabwe; tel. +263 213 2844 751) website has information regarding room rates, details of the room categories and links to online booking.

-Discover more about the surrounding region on the Go To Victoria Falls and Zimbabwe Tourism Authority websites.
+Discover more about the surrounding region on the Victoria Falls Tourism and Zimbabwe Tourism Authority websites.

 Photographs illustrating this post are by Why Eye Photography.
 Specialising in food, travel and portrait photography, Why Eye Photography is available for commissions across the United Kingdom and beyond.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.